Dwalker19922/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+A semantic tag is a tag that tells search engines what is on a page they do not change or modify your outcome

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Block syle gives elements the nature of block nature meaning it pushes the next line below the block element.

 3. What are the 4 areas of the box model?

+margin,boarder,padding,content

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+It aligns items on the vertical or cross axis

 5. Explain why git is valuable to a team of developers.

+Git is important to developers because it allows a team to contribute, compare , and merge changes.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.